 Here’s how to make the most of it:

 Make it a long weekend by planning an early arrival.
 Find your way to your chosen accommodation in Banff or Lake Louise, settle in and relax before heading out to explore.
 Come hungry!
 This mountain destination has many dining options available.
 Looking for some unique ideas?
 Cozy up with a classic fondue experience at Banff’s Grizzly House or the Walliser Stube at the Fairmont Chateau Lake Louise; share some tapas-style dishes at Nourish Bistro or Block Kitchen + Bar, or go for a meal with a view at The Juniper Hotel Bistro, Chuck’s Steakhouse or the legendary Lakeview Lounge at Lake Louise.

-Start your day by hitting the slopes for some early-season turns at one of the three local ski resorts, Banff Sunshine Village, Mount Norquay, or the site of the World Cup action, The Lake Louise Ski Resort.
+Start your day by hitting the slopes for some early-season turns at one of the three local ski resorts, Banff Sunshine, Mount Norquay, or the site of the World Cup action, Lake Louise Ski Resort.
 When your quads have had enough, wind down with one of the region’s many spa and wellness experiences and enjoy the festive spirit of Banff as the holiday season approaches.
-If you’re visiting the area during the Men’s Weekend of the World Cup (November 24-25), don’t miss the Banff Craft Beer Festival or the chance for some early holiday shopping at the Banff Christmas Market!
+If you’re visiting the area during the Men’s Weekend of the World Cup (November 30-December 1), don’t miss the Banff Craft Beer Festival or the chance for some early holiday shopping at the Banff Christmas Market!

 As the sun dips down, take advantage of the après-ski scene slope-side at Kuma Yuma Sushi Bar or The Powder Keg, head up to the Alpine Social at Fairmont Chateau Lake Louise, or find more great options in the area on this list!